-Lowlights that are dyed on top of hair that was bleached blonde will contribute more damage than lowlights dyed on virgin hair.
-With all dyed hair, you’ll need a color-safe shampoo, and followed up with color-safe conditioner.
+With all dyed hair, you’ll need a color-safe shampoo and followed up with color-safe conditioner.
 The Dove Nutritive Solutions Color Care Shampoo and Dove Nutritive Solutions Color Care Conditioner will leave your dyed hair clean, shiny and soft.
-You’ll also need a conditioning hair mask, at once a week to add some moisture to your hair, like the Suave Professionals Coconut Milk Infusion Intense Moisture Mask.
+You’ll also need to use a conditioning hair mask once a week to add some moisture to your hair, like the Suave Professionals Coconut Milk Infusion Intense Moisture Mask.

 5. Show Off Your Lowlights

-We know half the fun of getting a fresh dye is showing it off!
+We know half the fun of getting fresh highlights is showing them off!
 Half up hairstyles will show off your blonde lowlights the best.
-We love this half up triple dutch braid look, for something casual and this trendy half updo.
+We love this half up triple dutch braid look, for something casual.
+We also love this trendy half updo!
 You could always go for something more basic like your standard half up ponytail or bun as well.

 Are you looking for inspiration for different ways to wear blonde lowlights?
 Here are some looks to inspire you: